juliandresbv/email-index-n-search/README.md

 #### JSON file size

-For indexing the emails to ZincSearch, a bulk load technique was considered the best option to go with, since the ZincSearch API provides two endpoints to bulk load documents.

-The specification of the bulk load V2 endpoint can be found [here](https://zincsearch-docs.zinc.dev/api/document/bulkv2/).
+For indexing the emails to ZincSearch, a bulk load technique was considered the best option to go with, since the ZincSearch API provides three endpoints to bulk load documents ([bulk load V1](https://zincsearch-docs.zinc.dev/api/document/bulk/), [bulk load V2](https://zincsearch-docs.zinc.dev/api/document/bulkv2/), [multidocuments upload](https://zincsearch-docs.zinc.dev/api/document/multi/)).
+The chosen endpoint was bulk load V2 API endpoint, since the format of the data to be indexed is a JSON file.

 At the first stage of the development, the size of the JSON files was 5000 records per file.
 However, after some testing, it was found that the size of the JSON files was too big and the indexing process was taking a lot of time to complete and was producing low latencies while consuming the API.
 The internal response time of the API was around 20000 milliseconds.

-Therefore, the size of the JSON files was reduced to 1000 records per file.
+Therefore, the size of the JSON files was reduced to 1000 records per file (considering the recommendations provided in the bulk load V1 API endpoint).
 This change improved the performance of the indexing process and the latencies while consuming the API.
 After this change, the internal response time of the API was around 200 milliseconds.

 As a remark, the trade-off between the size of the JSON files vs. the response time and throughput to the API was a key consideration in deciding the size of the JSON files.
 A smaller size of records for every JSON file will produce more files at the end, but it will result in better performance while consuming the API.
 So consuming more storage space is preferable to overloading ZincSearch API.